SeisComP/seiscomp/doc/base/glossary.rst

       come from the same seismic source.

    color
-      Colors are given in hexadecimal representation or by :term:`color keyword names <color keyword name>`
+      Colors are given in hexadecimal representation or by :term:`color keyword names <color keyword name>`.

    color keyword name
-      Color keyword names allow the specification of color values by names representing color codes in RGB or hexadecimal representation.
+      Color keyword names allow the specification of color values by names representing color codes instead of RGB or hexadecimal representation.
 Find examples on the `website of W3C <https://www.w3.org/TR/SVG11/types.html#ColorKeywords>`_.
+      Color keyword names have been introduced in SeisComP in version 4.4.0.

    convolution
       A mathematically equivalent operation that describes the action of a linear (mechanical